 Because we tend to think of carpal tunnel as an almost unavoidable side effect of hard work, we don’t always think about the idea of seeking treatment for it.
 In fact, if your physician determines that you do have the condition, there are solutions available to reduce the symptoms.
 In other words, there may be a light at the end of this tunnel!

-According to Dr. Falk, “for milder cases of carpal tunnel syndrome, cortisone injections to decrease the swelling inside the ‘tunnel’ may be an option.
+According to Dr. Voytko, “for milder cases of carpal tunnel syndrome, cortisone injections to decrease the swelling inside the ‘tunnel’ may be an option.
 Another helpful resource is over-the-counter wrist splints that keep the wrist straight at night so the nerve isn’t compressed as we sleep.
 Anti-inflammatories can also sometimes be helpful for milder symptoms.”

 If you suffer with a more extreme version of CTS, treatment can be done locally at Southeastern Med.

-“If the pain, numbness, or tingling are persistent enough to keep you up at night, or if your grip strength is impeded enough that you can’t perform your job or daily tasks, it’s definitely time to get medical attention,” Dr. Falk says.
+“If the pain, numbness, or tingling are persistent enough to keep you up at night, or if your grip strength is impeded enough that you can’t perform your job or daily tasks, it’s definitely time to get medical attention,” Dr. Voytko says.
 “An Electromyography and Nerve Conduction Test, EMG/NCT, can help determine the severity of the nerve compression.
 If the nerve is seeing significant compression, and there is muscle loss or decreased function, surgery to release the pressure from the nerve may be required.”

 To learn more about carpal tunnel syndrome or to set up an appointment to discuss your symptoms, contact one of the physicians on our Orthopedics team.